 In the absence of Sanral’s ability to enforce the e-toll policy and the growing public anger amidst the various developments as mentioned above, the already strong civil disobedience campaign has expanded beyond control, with many previously compliant citizens removing their e-tags to stop paying their bills.
 This in-turn reduced the scheme’s monthly e-toll revenue collections to around R60 million by the end of February 2015, estimated to be less than 23% of users paying for the use of the freeways.

 OUTA’s submission to the e-Toll advisory panel on 2nd September 2014, provided an opportunity for the organization to update to its earlier research and position paper titled “E-Tolling at an Impasse”, published in February 2014.
 OUTA’s updated paper, now titled “Beyond the Impasse” and published in August 2014, added further research and a clearer articulation of our case against e-tolling.
 It was submitted as OUTA’s input and formed part of its presentation to Makhura’s Advisory Panel on E-Tolls.
-In addition, OUTA produced and submitted a document titled “OUTA’s Rule of Law Campaign” which emphasized that notwithstanding the past legal judgments that set aside OUTA’s legal challenge to halt the scheme, the authorities faced a significant challenge if and when they ever decided to prosecute any member of the public for non-payment of e-tolls.
+In addition, OUTA produced and submitted a document titled “OUTA’s Rule of Law Campaign” which emphasized that notwithstanding the past legal judgments that set aside OUTA’s legal challenge to halt the scheme, the authorities faced a significant challenge if and when they ever decided to prosecute any supporter of the public for non-payment of e-tolls.
 In this regard, we maintain that the e-toll scheme’s policies had become illegitimate and unenforceable.

 The E-Toll Advisory Panel: Good work but disappointing recommendations.